rannerboy/corona-transition2/README.md

 ## Transition functions

 TODO: Full parameter references will be added later...
 For now, see the examples or view the source code for each transition for details.
-All examples assumes that you've overriden the default transition library through:
+All examples assume that you've overriden the default transition library through:

 ```lua
 local transition = require("transition2")